-All-In-One PCs are getting slimmer every day, pretty much to the point where you can mistake one for a standard monitor.
-Not so; inside is all the hardware needed to run.
-Whether you have a small area in your home, you need a multi-PC setup and don’t want two or three towers at your feet, or you have a ton of PCs in an office setting, removing the attached tower that comes with a standard desktop PC can free up a lot of space.
-On the office note, not having a bunch of cables attaching monitors to towers makes everything look much more proper to any potential customers coming to visit.
+Built of All-In-One PCs are getting slimmer day by day, pretty much to the point where you can mistake one for a standard monitor.
+Not so; inside of that slim unit are all the hardware it needs to run.
+Whether you have a small area in your home, you need multiple PC setup and don’t want two or three towers at your feet, or you have a ton of PCs in an office setting, removing the attached tower that comes with a standard desktop PC can free up a lot of space.
+On the office note, not having a bunch of cables attaching monitors to towers makes everything look much more tidy to customers visiting.

-Touchscreens have come a long way in the last few years, and many Windows laptops and AIO PCs now feature them.
+Touchscreens have come a long way in the last few years, and many PCs now feature them.
 The touch feature is great for artwork and design, especially if you get something with pen support like the Microsoft Surface Studio.
 There are also certain apps for Windows 10 that just work better with a touchscreen, and especially a pen.
-If you’ve been using a tablet for a long time and now want to upgrade to a more robust PC, an AIO with a touchscreen will be immediately familiar and you won’t miss the added functionality.
+If you’ve been using a tablet for a long time and now want to upgrade to a more robust PC, an All-In-One with a touchscreen will be immediately familiar and you won’t miss the added functionality.

-Not everyone is comfortable around a PC.
-Maybe they’ve used Apple products until now, or maybe they’ve just never taken time to get familiar with how a PC works.
-If you’re shopping for your first PC ever, you might be attracted to the simplicity of an All-In-One.
-To set it up, you basically plug it into a power outlet, hit the power button, and watch Windows 10 boot.
-A pre -built desktop PC isn’t that much harder to set up — you have to plug in your monitor, speakers, and any other cables — and is also a decent option for a new user.
-A PC that comes in pieces that you have to put together will likely be way over the head of someone who hasn’t spent a lot of time around the hardware.
-Bottom line: if you’re new to the PC game, an AIO is about as simple as it gets.
+Setting-up an All-In-One PC is one of the easiest tasks to carry out.
+You basically plug it into a power outlet, hit the power button, and watch the PC boot-up.
+A pre -built Tower PC isn’t that much harder to set up — you have to plug in your monitor, speakers, and any other cables — and is also a decent option for a new user.
+However, a PC that comes in bits and pieces, which you may have to put together, will likely be way over the head of someone who hasn’t spent a lot of time around the hardware.
+Bottom line: if you’re new to the desktop PC game, an All-In-One desktop is about as simple as it gets.

 Kindly visit www.dashlinkintegrated.com to view various All in one pcs with Affordable prices.